teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 2: Clone PJL on Github

-We 're going to use https://github.com/teracyhq/pixelate to clone into the local respository.
+Go to https://github.com/teracyhq/pixelate and clone it to the local respository.

 ```
 $ git init repo_local
 $ git clone https://github.com/teracyhq/pixelate
 ```

-###Step 3: Create file custom.js
+###Step 3: Create the custom.js file

-- We need to create `custom.js` and turn an image url to a canvas then pixelate it.
+- We need to create `custom.js` and turn an image url into a canvas, then pixelate it.

 ```bash form-1
 var canvas = document.createElement('canvas'),